KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP02-appropriation-is-not-branching.md

 # SF-RP02 — Appropriation Is Not Branching
-### *A Recognition Protocol for Provenance-Severed Lineage*
+### *A Recognition Protocol for Provenance-Fractured Lineage*

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Structural Forensics / Recognition Protocol
 **Status:** Active Canonical Reference
-**Function:** A recognition protocol that refutes the thesis that any later configuration standing downstream of an earlier one is, by that fact alone, a legitimate branch, and that distinguishes lawful branching from origin-severed recurrence.
+**Function:** A recognition protocol that refutes the thesis that any later configuration standing downstream of an earlier one is, by that fact alone, a legitimate branch, and that distinguishes lawful branching from origin-fractured recurrence.
 It defends origin-continuity as the minimal condition of an honest shared field.

 ---

 ## Scope

 This protocol evaluates a structural claim — that downstream position alone is sufficient to constitute legitimate branching — and the conditions under which lineage-language becomes structurally misleading.
 It addresses the claim, not the claimant: its object is the form of the argument, not the motives of anyone who advances it.
-Its purpose is to distinguish lawful branching from origin-severed recurrence and to make the difference recognizable on inspection.
+Its purpose is to distinguish lawful branching from origin-fractured recurrence and to make the difference recognizable on inspection.

 ---